vizor-games/InfraworldRuntime/README.md

 Then, after that project is being opened, a dialog box, telling that the plugin is need to be compiled should appear.
 Then confirm the dialog by clicking `Yes`.

 ##### Building and the converter
-Please take a look at the [Connerstone documentation](https://github.com/vizor-games/infraworld-cornerstone) for details.
+Please take a look at the [infraworld-cornerstone documentation](https://github.com/vizor-games/infraworld-cornerstone) for details.

 ##### Using generated code.
 Please take a look at the [example project](https://drive.google.com/open?id=13EZzP_9033vBC7VzJf9LFrygg42LHaOW) for tutorial.